 Turn photographs into quilted portrait masterpieces with instructor Teri Henderson Tope.
 Using nearly all straight lines, create a work of art to give as a gift or to keep as a special memory quilt.
 Learn how to add highlights and curves with ease.
 Create borders and details to enhance your project.
 Beginning, as well as experienced quilters, will achieve success with Teri’s easy to understand, step-by-step approach.
 Watch as she shares how to bring your quilted portrait to life.
 Turn those fading photographs into touching and beautiful portrait quilts that will last a lifetime with this amazing class.
-For your convenience, this class can be purchased for online viewing or purchased on DVD.

 Check items to add to cart or select all LIST PDF